-Pathways in Community Volunteerism
+Pathways in Community Services

-Students will be exposed to various clinical experiences with children, pregnant women, adults and senior patients who receive medical care at these locations.
-Students will have the opportunity to be trained as medical assistants, and acquire experience dealing with a population from a limited socioeconomic status, with decreased literacy level and/or limited English-proficiency, all of which may create barriers of access to adequate medical care.
-As a result, students will be able recognize the importance of good communication and disease prevention, which will result in better health outcomes.
+These elements are the hallmarks of character that medical schools covet.
+Students will be exposed to various clinical experiences with children, pregnant women, adults, and senior patients who receive medical care at these locations.
+Students will have the opportunity to be trained as medical assistants and acquire experience dealing with a population from a limited socioeconomic status, with decreased literacy level and/or limited English proficiency, all of which may create barriers to accessing adequate medical care.
+As a result, students will be able to recognize the importance of good communication and disease prevention, resulting in better health outcomes.

 The students will keep a personal journal, recording thoughts and impressions as they reflect on their experiences.
 They will incorporate these experiences into their personal statements and use them to prepare to answer interview questions.